jrbotvinick/jrbotvinick.github.io/_pages/projects.md

 <h2 id="data-driven-dynamical-systems" style="font-size: 2em; border-bottom: 4px solid #1f4e79; padding-bottom: 0.35em; margin: 1.5em 0 1em;">Data-Driven Dynamical Systems</h2>

+The primary goal of data-driven dynamical systems involves reconstructing crucial properties of complex physical processes from observed measurement data.
+Depending on the application, this may involve identifying the dynamical laws governing a system’s evolution, reconstructing its full state from partial observations, or estimating quantities such as invariant measures and Lyapunov exponents from data.
+These tasks are especially challenging when dynamics are chaotic and high-dimensional, and when data is subject to measurement noise, sparse sampling, and uncertainty.
+Common strategies that seek pointwise agreement between model simulations and the  observed data are fragile in these situations.
+Rather than working directly with trajectories, my recent work uses global statistical quantities and tools from measure transport to develop robust strategies for learning, predicting, and reconstructing dynamical systems.

 <h3>Data-Adaptive Learning of Dynamical Systems by Matching Transfer Operators and Invariant Measures</h3>

 Yinong Huang, Jonah Botvinick-Greenhouse, and Yunan Yang. <em>Preprint</em>.